phifertoo/solace-chromatic/README.md

 4. Register app to firebase

-5. Enable Google Authentication for the project
+5. Enable Google Authentication for the project.
+To run on production, you will need to authorize the domain for your deployment in firebase (Authentication => Settings => Authorized Domains)

 6. Generate a new private key in the Project Settings => Service Accounts